 - 6 cups chickpeas, canned, rinsed and drained

 - 3 tablespoons olive oil

 - Paprika to garnish

-Here’s a guide to making a farmers market salad – i.e. a vegetable salad that uses whatever fresh and good in the market.
+Here’s a guide to making a farmers market vegetable salad Portia – i.e. a vegetable salad that uses whatever fresh and good in the fresh market super veggie salad.
 Suitable vegetables include carrots, asparagus, sugar peas, broccoli, zucchini, and green beans.

 - Make a vinaigrette with lemon juice and 2 tablespoons of mixed herbs.

 - Cut the vegetables into bite-sized pieces.

 - Blanch each vegetable in boiling salted water, i.e. dip them into the water until they’re just beginning to get soft, and then put them into ice water.
 The time in the water will vary based on the vegetable used.